erantapaa/haskell-browser-mods/README.md

 * Links to doc-index.html changed to doc-index-All.html when the latter exists
 - Hot key support to jump to the index and contents pages and toggle synopsis section.
 - Warn if on a candidate doc page.
+- Fix expansion of Synopsis secton if it's too wide

 On `haskellnews.org`: